 Our staff can explain our policies and procedures to you.
-Most of these are available to read on our website.
-If a particular procedure you would like to read is not on the website, please speak to Pam.
+Copies of which are available to read in the Policies and Procedures File at the pre-school.

 Our policies help us to make sure that the service provided by our pre-school is a high quality one and that being a member of the pre-school is an enjoyable and beneficial experience for each child and their parents/carers.